 We are a dynamic, adaptive, and responsive research library.
 We aspire to build innovative digital and physical spaces where our diverse communities can access and apply information to grow intellectually, build meaningful collaborations, communicate ideas, and envision a better future for Montana and beyond.

 Join a staff that values your hard work and supports your professional growth.
 See the descriptions below for our various employment positions, opportunities, and skill set development possibilities.

 Jump to Current Open Positions

 Archives and Special Collections Student Assistant: 6-10 hours per week.
 Flexible hours between 8 a.m. to 5 p.m.
 Monday through Friday.

 Assist the Interlibrary Loan (ILL) department by processing information requests for MSU customers as well as for libraries worldwide.
-The main duties include: scanning and electronically sending articles, preparing packages for mailing and courier delivery, and other ILL projects.
+The main duties include: scanning and electronically sending articles, preparing packages for mailing, and other ILL projects.
 Prior library experience is preferred, but not required.
 We are not taking applications at this time.

 Serials Assistant: 8-10 hours per week; hours between 9 a.m. to 5 p.m.; M-F